VegaDeftwing/OpGuidesHugoSrc/content/Phil/p15-foriegn.md

 ---

-# War and Foriegn involvment
+# War and Foreign Involvement

 ## Denuclearization